adrgumula/oc-m3800/README.md

 Does not work yet:
 - Touchpad issues
 - screen brightness (+ keys)

+Did not check it yet:
 - iMessage, FaceTime (did not chacked it)
+- Sleeping, Lid (you can enable EnableLidWake.kext

 Known issues:
 - sound issues - system startup with headset plug in causes internal sound not working